-has the same properties as grey cement, except for colour, which is determined by its raw materials and the manufacturing process and after adding tints become clear and bright.
-Different colours of concrete can be created and to achieve wider colour range two or more pigments can be combined.
-Greater variety of decorative looks, as it is typically confined to architectural application, can be achieved by using coloured aggregates and varying the surface finish treatment or texture.
+White Portland Cement (WPC) has the same properties as grey cement, except for color.
+This is determined by its raw materials in the manufacturing process which after adding tints become clear and bright.
+WPC is made with raw ingredients that have low iron and magnesium content – two elements that determine the cement grey tint.
+Different colors of concrete can be created and to achieve wider color range two or more pigments can be combined.
+Greater variety of decorative looks, as it is typically confined to architectural application, can be achieved by using colored aggregates and varying the surface finish treatment or texture.
 WPC is also used for basic cement research because of the iron and magnesium lack which improves the resolution of nuclear magnetic resonance (NMR) measurements.

-- Type and colour of cement
+Type and color of cement

-- Type and dosage of pigment
+Type and dosage of pigment

-- Type and dosage of admixtures
+Type and dosage of admixtures

-- Consistent proportions, especially maintaining a uniform water-cement ratio.
+Consistent proportions, especially maintaining a uniform water-cement ratio.